-- 3.58 Because of these factors, full independence of the levels of defence in depth may be difficult to achieved.
+3.583.60 Full independence of the levels of defence in depth may be difficult to achieve.
 The design of a nuclear power plant should consider all potential causes of dependencies and an approach should be implemented to remove them to the extent reasonably practicable.
-Robust independence should be implemented among systems whose simultaneous failure would result in conditions having harmful effects for people or the environment. - 3.59 As far as practicable, the sharing of safety systems or parts of them for executing safety related functions for different plant states should be avoided.
-However, since this might not be always practical or possible, it should be ensured that within the event sequence that might follow a postulated initiating event, a safety system credited to respond in a given plant state will not have been needed for a preceding plant state.
-As emphasized in para.
-4.13A of SSR/2-1 (Rev. 1) [1]: - "... safety features for design extension conditions (especially features for mitigating the consequences of accidents involving the melting of fuel) shall as far as is practicable be independent of safety systems."
+Robust independence should be implemented among systems whose simultaneous failure would result in conditions havingthat have harmful effects foron people or the environment.

+3.593.61 As far as practicable, the sharing of safety systems or parts of them for executing safety functions for different plant states should be avoided.
+In particular, it should be ensured that within the event sequence that might follow a postulated initiating event, a safety system credited to respond in a given plant state will not have been needed for a preceding plant state.
+As emphasized-stated in para.
+4.13A of SSR/2-1 (Rev. 1) [1], "... safety features for design extension conditions (especially features for mitigating the consequences of accidents involving the melting of fuel) shall as far as is practicable be independent of safety systems."